Ebb Tide (1932 film)

 Ebb Tide is a 1932 British drama film directed by Arthur Rosson and starring Dorothy Bouchier, Joan Barry, George Barraud, and Merle Oberon.
-It was shot at Elstree Studios and on location in London.
-The film's sets were designed by the art director Holmes Paul.
+It was written by Reginald Denham and Basil Mason based on the short story "God Gave Me Twenty Cents" by Dixie Willson, which had previously been made into a 1926 American silent film of the same title.
+It was shot at Elstree Studios and on location in London with sets were designed by the art director Holmes Paul.
 It was produced and distributed by the British branch of Paramount Pictures as a quota quickie.

-It was based on the novel God Gave Me Twenty Cents by Dixie Willson, which had previously been made into a 1926 American silent film of the same title.
+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Plot

 A sailor falls in love with a woman he meets at the dockside, but is deeply conflicted because his former lover is in prison.